padok-team/yatas-aws/README.md

 - AWS_DYN_001 Dynamodbs are encrypted
 - AWS_DYN_002 Dynamodb have continuous backup enabled with PITR
 - AWS_DYN_003 Dynamodb recovery points are encrypted
+- AWS_DYN_004 Dynamodb tables have TTL enabled and properly configured with maximum 90-day retention

 ### EC2
 - AWS_EC2_001 EC2s don't have a public IP